HsiaoRay/hello-world/README.md

 # hello-world
-This is the first repository created by HsiaoRay Dalian University of Technology
+This is the first repository created by HsiaoRay.
+Dalian University of Technology
 2019-08-09